Get

 An ultrasound, also known as sonography, is an imaging method that uses sound waves to create a picture of the structures within your cat’s body.
 Ultrasounds are often used to evaluate the progress of a pregnancy; however, that is not their only use.
 They are also extremely useful diagnostic tools.

 When your cat is struggling with internal health complications, ultrasounds are a painless and noninvasive way to gather information.
-Veterinary professionals can use ultrasounds to examine your cat’s internal organs, including their shape, size, and even texture.
+Veterinary professionals can use ultrasounds to examine your cat’s internal structures, including shape, size, and even texture.

-Many medical conditions are difficult for cat owners to see from the outside.
+Many medical conditions are difficult to see from the outside.
 Cats do their best to disguise their pain, as it is their instinct to mask discomfort.
 If your vet suspects that something is wrong internally, they may recommend an ultrasound to evaluate the status of your cat’s body.

 Health complications that may require an ultrasound to discover include cancer, kidney disease, and liver disease.
 These devastating conditions require immediate care and treatment, so diagnosing them quickly is vital.
 For this reason, an ultrasound may be a crucial tool for saving your cat’s life.